politburo/politburo/README.md

 ### Environmments are code ###

-* Snowflake servers are _so_ 2006
-* In the cloud, environments code you
 * We like being able to describe our environments in code

+* Source of truth should be in our code.

 * We believe that code should be the lever that allows single developers to orchestrate entire environments.
-* Source of truth should be in our code.

 * The difference between a test environment and a production one is in the number of servers while the topology is the same -- therefore there should only be one copy of the environment's description with parameters controlling the difference.

+* In the cloud, environments code you

 ### Test your environments ###